anandgaurav456/Predicting-Car-Price/README.md

 <br>
 A basic regression model was developed after pre-processing of the data.
 <br>
-Model: **Random Forest Classifier**
+Model: Random Forest Classifier
 <br>
 Hyper parameter tuning was performed in order to get best results.
-This was done using **RandomizedSearch**
+This was done using RandomizedSearch

+Product: FInally the model was deployed on Heroku using Flask